yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/migrate-replicated.md

 #### Replicated uses HTTP

-If Replicated is using HTTP, you need to remove the standbys and delete the high availability configuration before migrating.
+If Replicated is using HTTP (or any servers are configured with a timezone that is not UTC), you need to remove the standbys and delete the high availability configuration before migrating.
 Migrate as follows:

 1. [Remove the standby instances](../../administer-yugabyte-platform/high-availability/#remove-a-standby-instance).
 1. On the active instance, navigate to **Admin > High Availability** and click **Delete Configuration**.